omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Use the **resource type** dropdown to select the resource type that you would like to let users browse on this page: Items, Item Sets, or Media.

-Save the page and select *Stay on this page* to continue creating the faceted browse.
+Save the page and select "Stay on this page" to continue creating the faceted browse.

-If you are returning to edit existing pages, you can also save your edits and return to the list of pages by selecting *Save and Return to page*.
+If you are returning to edit existing pages, you can also save your edits and return to the list of pages by selecting "Save and Return to page".

 ### Categories

 Once the page has been created, the user can create a Category, which is a group of resources which you want users to be able to browse with facets.

-Click the *Add* button.

-Give your category a name.
+Click the "Add" button and give your category a name.

 Use the search query interface to set the pool of resources that users will browse.
-The *Edit* button opens a drawer on the right hand side of the browser window which works exactly like [advanced search forms](../search.md#item-advanced-search) for items, media, and item sets.
-The *advanced edit* button allows you to input a query string.
+The "Edit" button opens a drawer on the right hand side of the browser window which works exactly like [advanced search forms](../search.md#item-advanced-search) for items, media, and item sets.
+The "Advanced edit" button allows you to input a query string.

 ![Add category form with name filled in and search query Edit buttons interface](../modules/modulesfiles/FacetedBrowse-SearchQuery.png)

 After setting the pool of resources, you can create facets and add columns to your browse display.
 Once you are done creating your facets and setting your display columns, save your category.

 You can have more than one category per page.
-See "Multiple categories on one page" for how this functions on the public view.
+See [Multiple categories on one page](#multiple-categories-on-one-page) for how this functions on the public view.

 ### Facets